Half Way to Hell Club

 Letterhead from Half Way to Hell Club.

 The Half Way to Hell Club was an exclusive club organized by the men who fell from the Golden Gate Bridge during its construction in 1936 and 1937 and were saved by the safety nets.
 One of the club's earliest members was iron worker Al Zampa who fell into the safety nets in October 1936.

 Al Zampa (1905–2000), as one of the club's first members and presumably the last surviving member, became the unofficial spokesman for the club.
 According to Zampa, when a man fell to his death from a bridge it was said "he's gone to hell."
 The men who fell and were saved by the nets were said to have fallen only "half way to hell."

-Early news about man saved by the nets.